dcfrenci/AdventOfCode2023/README.md

 Process all the original and copied scratchcards until no more scratchcards are won.
 Including the original set of scratchcards, how many total scratchcards do you end up with?

-# Day day5 - If You Give A Seed A Fertilizer
+# Day Five - If You Give A Seed A Fertilizer

 --- Part One ---